 I feel like so many wedding photographers shoot weddings here, but do not take advantage of lighting opportunities.
-The building is made for it with its pretty walls and backgrounds.
+The building is made for it with it's pretty walls and backgrounds.
 I see so many city hall wedding photographers just camp out on the Grand Staircase and take all of their pictures in that one area. they are missing out on some great alternative places to bring their brides and grooms.
 In addition, there are a large number of spots that afford the type of privacy needed for this type of shot and lighting set up.
 I mention this because one of the challenges of photographing a wedding at SF City Hall are the other people and tourists mulling around.
 So knowing where to bring people to set up a more complicated pictures like the one above is vitally important.
 Our 11 years of experience here, certainly helps in that regard.
 Again, fitting in a couple of more complex lighting set ups makes for a much more successful shoot, but it can be difficult in crowded areas.
 The background above in actually very close to the Mayor's office and utilizes the Service Elevators as a background.
 As you can see, it worked quite well.
 Pretty crazy huh?

 When searching for the best San Francisco city hall wedding photographers, be sure to ask them about off camera lighting and how they like to use it.
 If they don't understand what you are asking about then they may not be the best option for you.